Jackson Township, Butler County, Pennsylvania

-Jackson Township is a township in Butler County, Pennsylvania, United States.
-The population was 3,657 at the 2010 census.
+Jackson Township is an American township which is located in Butler County, Pennsylvania.
+The population was 4,885 at the time of the 2020 census.

 Geography

 Jackson Township is located in southwestern Butler County, with Beaver County to the west.
-The boroughs of Zelienople and Harmony are in the western part of the township but are separate from it.
+The boroughs of Zelienople and Harmony are located in, but separate from, the western part of the township.
 The borough of Evans City lies along part of the township's eastern border but is also separate from the township.
 The unincorporated community of Eidenau is east of Harmony.

 Connoquenessing Creek, a tributary of the Beaver River, flows from east to west through the northern part of the township.

 According to the United States Census Bureau, the township has a total area of 56.3 km2, of which 0.1 km2, or 0.17%, is water.

 History

-European settlers began arriving along Breakneck Creek, a tributary of the Connoquenessing, around 1800.
+European settlers began arriving along Breakneck Creek, a tributary of the Connoquenessing, circa 1800.
 Around the same time, present-day Zelienople and Harmony were settled.
 Among the first settlers in the area were James Magee (born in County Down, present-day Northern Ireland, in 1769) in the Connoquenessing Valley in 1797 and William Martin (born in Ireland) along Breakneck Creek.
 The Harmony Society also made its first settlement in the United States in present-day Jackson Township.

 Jackson Township was ultimately formed from parts of Cranberry Township and Connoquenessing Township in 1854.
-Early industries in the area included coal, iron ore, and limestome extraction, timber production, and farming on the low-lying, flatter areas of the Connoquenessing Valley, where the fertility of the soil was conducive to it.
+Early industries in the area included coal, iron ore, and limestone extraction, timber production, and farming on the low-lying, flatter areas of the Connoquenessing Valley, where the fertility of the soil was conducive to it.